The National Museum of African American Music

 Exhibitions at The National Museum of African American Music

 Through galleries, exhibitions, and artifacts The National Museum of African American Music (NMAAM) will educate, preserve, and celebrate the rich influence Black people have had on America’s music.
 The story that will unfold within its walls is the recording of the American story.
-It is a unique narrative that has never been told before and shares how a distinct group of people used their artistry to connect more than 50 genres of music.
+It is a unique narrative that has never been told before and shares how a distinct group of people used their artistry to connect more than 50 genres and styles of music.

 Within the 56,000 square feet, museum visitors will experience the Rivers of Rhythm Pathway where they will be taken from the beginnings of American music with Southern religious and blues traditions to the most impactful hip-hop and Rhythm & Blues.
 It will showcase how many of today’s most renowned artists, such as Beyonce and Harry Connick, Jr., are connected to the traditions born out of the African American experience, with captivating scenes and quotes from the last century.